-Therefore, many people speculate about whether they're a dairy product.
+Therefore, many people speculate whether the former are considered a dairy product.

 For those who are lactose intolerant or allergic to milk proteins, it’s an important distinction to make.

-This article answers the question whether eggs are a dairy product.
+This article explains whether eggs are a dairy product.

 The definition of dairy includes foods produced from the milk of mammals, such as cows and goats (

-Basically, it refers to milk and any food products made from milk, such as cheese, cream, butter and yogurt.
+Basically, it refers to milk and any food products made from milk, including cheese, cream, butter, and yogurt.

-On the contrary, eggs are laid by birds, such as hens, ducks and quail.
-Birds are not mammals and do not even produce milk.
+On the contrary, eggs are laid by birds, such as hens, ducks, and quail.
+Birds are not mammals and don’t produce milk.

-While eggs may be stored in the dairy aisle and often grouped with dairy, they are not a dairy product.
+While eggs may be stored in the dairy aisle and are often grouped with dairy, they’re not a dairy product.

-Bottom Line: Eggs are not a dairy product.
-Unlike dairy, they are not produced from the milk of mammals.
+SUMMARY Eggs are not a dairy product, as they’re not produced from milk.

-Vegans and some vegetarians avoid them, as they're both derived from animals.
-That could be one thing adding to the confusion.
+Vegans and some vegetarians avoid both, as they’re derived from animals — which may add to the confusion.

-Furthermore, in the US and many other countries, eggs are stored in the dairy aisle of grocery stores, which could lead people to believe they're related.
+Furthermore, in the United States and many other countries, eggs are stored in the dairy aisle of grocery stores, which could lead people to believe they’re related.

-Bottom Line: Eggs and dairy products are often grouped together.
-They are both animal byproducts, but they are otherwise not related.
+SUMMARY Eggs and dairy products are often grouped together.
+They’re both animal products but otherwise not related.

 If you’re lactose intolerant, it is perfectly safe to eat eggs.

-People with lactose intolerance may develop digestive symptoms after eating lactose, such as gas, stomach cramps and diarrhea (
+People with lactose intolerance may develop digestive symptoms like gas, stomach cramps, and diarrhea after ingesting this substance (

-However, eggs are not a dairy product and don't contain lactose or any milk protein, for that matter.
+However, eggs are not a dairy product and don’t contain lactose or any milk protein.

-Therefore, similarly to how eating dairy won't affect those with an egg allergy, eating eggs will not affect those with a milk allergy or lactose intolerance — unless you're allergic to both, that is.
+Therefore, similarly to how eating dairy won’t affect those with an egg allergy, eating eggs will not affect those with a milk allergy or lactose intolerance — unless you’re allergic to both.

-Despite being relatively low in calories, eggs contain high amounts of good-quality protein, fat and a variety of nutrients.
+Despite being relatively low in calories, eggs are rich in good-quality protein, fat, and a variety of nutrients.

 - Calories: 78